 Although physical key distribution for symmetric keys is sometimes used, it is clearly impractical for most networks.
-A network of n nodes would require on the order of n^2 separate keys to be transferred securely, and slowly.
-And it is not clear how the system would work when strangers want to communicate.
+A network of n nodes would require on the order of n^2 separate keys to be transferred securely.
+Also, it is not clear how the system would work when strangers want to communicate.
 That is why physical key distribution is much less commonly used than the methods described in the next few sections.

-6.2.
 Symmetric Key Distribution